cainiaohyt/5001-kaggle/README.md

 # program language : python

-# just run the test.ipynb
+# create a folder named 'data' and upload test.csv and train.csv , then just run the test.ipynb